What is the true meaning of Setsubun? The Meaning of Bean-throwing, How to do it, and What to eat

 Nowadays, February 3 is generally recognized as Setsubun.
 Originally, the word "Setsubun" was used to refer to the 24 Sekki, the four seasons of the year.
 The 24 Sekki are the four seasons of spring, summer, autumn, and winter, divided into six sections each, with Risshun, Risshatsu, Risshaku, Risshu, Risshuyu, etc. positioned as each section.
 There is no fixed date for Setsubun, which can be February 2 or February 4, depending on the year.
 It is usually held on the day before Risshun, which marks the beginning of spring.

-Origin of Setsubun events
+Origin of holding events on Setsubun

 It is said that the Setsubun event originated in China as a ritual to drive away evil spirits, and was introduced to Japan.
 The ancient court ritual called 'Tsuina' held in the Heian and Muromachi periods (1336-1573) is said to be the origin of Setsubun.
 Tsuina Ceremony was held on the day before Risshun, as a ritual to drive away evil spirits.